 By submitting this form, you consent to receive emails from CakeWhiz

 It's taken me years to perfect this recipe that is slightly better for diabetics.
 It pairs very well with my Sugar Free Chocolate Cupcakes.
 You can also use it on cakes and brownies and all other types of desserts.
-For me, it will never taste as good as my favorite classic American Buttercream Frosting.
-I feel like sugar free sweeteners have a subtle taste and I am just not used to that.
-However, this icing came very close in texture and flavor to my classic recipe that holds its shape, is easy to pipe and spread on desserts.
+For me, it will never taste as good as my favorite classic American Buttercream Frosting or Easy Sour Cream Frosting (Vanilla), because I feel like sugar free sweeteners have a subtle taste and I am just not used to that.
+However, this icing came very close in texture and flavor to my classic recipe that holds its shape and is easy to pipe and spread on desserts.

 Jump to: